 Here are some tips to ensure that your summer vacation is a breeze!

-1. Remember Your Child’s Asthma Medication & Equipment
+1. Remember Your Child's Asthma Medication and Equipment

 It’s vital that you pack your child’s medication and equipment, including their spacer and nebulizer if they use one.
 If you’re camping (or sight-seeing!) a portable nebulizer is a great choice.
 Likewise, remember to pack a travel adapter if your nebulizer needs connecting to a power outlet!